jupyter/dashboards_server/README.md

 * An API for POSTing notebooks to the server at runtime with optional authentication (`/_api/notebooks`)

-The qualification in the first bullet stems from the fact that supporting one-click deploy of notebooks with arbitrary JavaScript and kernel dependencies is a "Really Hard Problem."
+The qualification in [1] stems from the fact that supporting one-click deploy of notebooks with arbitrary JavaScript and kernel dependencies is a "Really Hard Problem."
 We've invested effort in getting these dashboard, visualization, and widget libraries working in the dashboard server.